Yquetzal/ccs2021/HOME.md

 # Welcome to CCS 2021

+**(Nov 5) The recordings are not available anymore.
+The CCS 2021 is actually over.
+See you at the next CCS in 2022!

-**(Oct 28) The recordings of the past session (Day 1 and 2 currently) are available under the ONLINE /  Recordings of the Sessions ; to be seen in streaming for the registered participants.** These are raw videos; please skip the first 15' to 1h of test before the sessions.
-Streaming will be possible up to middle of next week.
+**(Oct 28) The recordings of the past session (Day 1 and 2 currently, Day 5 soon) are available under the ONLINE /  Recordings of the Sessions ; to be seen in streaming for the registered participants.** These are raw videos; please skip the first 15' to 1h of test before the sessions.
+Streaming will be possible up to middle of next week (Nov 4).

 **Note (Oct.
 21): An e-mail with title "CCS 2021 Conference - Online participation and more" has been sent  to all registered participants; it contains the access codes If you don't have it while registered, check spam folders then contact us.**